barbinbrad/carbon/README.md

 Make sure that you have [Docker installed](https://docs.docker.com/desktop/install/mac-install/) and [yarn installed](https://yarnpkg.com/lang/en/docs/install/#debian-stable) on your system since this monorepo uses the yarn package manager.

-After running the steps below you should be able to access the following apps locally:
+After running the steps below you should be able to access the following apps/containers locally:

 | Application     | URL                                                                                                                |
 | --------------- | ------------------------------------------------------------------------------------------------------------------ |